Organization for Cultural Diversity in Science

 Despite upwards of 37% of students from all backgrounds and ethnicities declaring a STEM major as freshmen in college, only 10% of academic and industrial Ph.D. positions are held by underrepresented minorities.
 This disproportionate loss of ethnic and cultural diversity in STEM fields is also present at both the undergraduate and graduate student level.
 At UCLA, this is compounded by the fact that few groups are dedicated to increasing inclusivity and diversity in STEM relative to other areas of study.
 In 2006, a group of students and faculty from within the sciences at UCLA took action to change things for the better.

-UCLA’s Organization for Cultural Diversity (OCDS) was first established more than 10 years ago as a group within the Chemistry & Biochemistry department.
+UCLA’s Organization for Cultural Diversity in Science (OCDS) was first established more than 10 years ago as a group within the Chemistry & Biochemistry department.
 But it soon became apparent that there was need for such a support system in other areas of scientific study, too.
 The group has since expanded its efforts to provide resources and camaraderie to students in all physical and life sciences at UCLA.
 OCDS is led by graduate students who are in turn advised by a long-time faculty mentor, professor of Chemistry and Biochemistry Miguel García-Garibay, who is also dean of the UCLA Division of Physical Sciences.

 “At heart, our mission is to promote greater accessibility to STEM degrees, as well as a general interest in and appreciation for the sciences, to individuals of all backgrounds,” said Janice Lin, a former OCDS co-president.